Sitrep for Oct. 30-Nov. 1, 2024 (as of 10:00 a.m. UTC+3)

 Recently published footage from the Kursk direction, near the village of Kremyanoye, appears to show Russian servicemen from the 810th Naval Infantry Brigade arriving at a forest line in three armored personnel carriers and disembarking.
 As the APCs maneuver to return to their positions, they nearly run over the soldiers they had just transported.
 Ukrainian forces reportedly repelled this assault, and there are no indications that the RuAF progressed in this area of the front.

-The RuAF has made no significant gains in the Kupiansk, Chasiv Yar or Toretsk directions.
+The RuAF have made no significant gains in the Kupiansk, Chasiv Yar or Toretsk directions.
 The Russian MoD confirmed the capture of Selydove and claimed, without evidence, to have taken the village of Leonidivka in the Toretsk direction.
 In a prior sitrep, we discussed Russia’s new tactic of targeting whenever possible the least defended sections of the frontline.
 In the Kursk region, however, we have observed a pattern of counter offensives in successive waves, with Russian forces making significant progress for three to five days, followed by a calming of the front for up to two weeks as Ukrainian forces mount a response.
 We are currently observing a similar lull in hostilities in the Kursk, Kupiansk, Chasiv Yar and Toretsk directions, while active combat continues in the Pokrovsk direction near Selydove, as well as in the Kurakhove and Vuhledar directions.

 After a broad discussion of the shortage of personnel in the AFU, the Secretary of the National Security and Defense Council of Ukraine, Oleksandr Litvinenko, said that 1,050,000 people had been mobilized in Ukraine so far, and over 160 thousand more are planned to be drafted in the next three months.
 It is unclear how the Ukrainian authorities intend to achieve a rapid increase in recruitment to more than 50,000 people per month, given that in October this figure dropped to 20,000.